 When asylum seekers arrive in their new situation, finding employment is one of many tough challenges they need to overcome.

 We celebrate the initiatives around Australia that support refugees and asylum seekers to find the dignity that comes with work and gives them the means to provide for themselves and their families.
-Here’s a handful of organisations doing just that and making it easy for you to support refugees and asylum seekers in Australia:
+Here’s a handful of organisations doing just that and making it easy for you to support refugees and asylum seekers in Australia this World Refugee Day: